 Dangu Durjya Dhan Chakma of 5-Kamalanagar N constituency was appointed as the Chief Executive Member of CADC on 5/4/2021 after the previous CEM stepped down from the post.

 The Chakma Autonomous District Council is an autonomous council for ethnic Chakma people, formed under the sixth schedule to the Constitution of India on April 29, 1972.
 The Council exercises legislative, executive and judiciary powers over allotted departments within the territory of CADC.

-With an area of 1500 square kilometers, CADC shares international boundaries with Bangladesh and Myanmar and has a population of 40,265 which roughly constitutes just one third of the total ethnic Chakma population in Mizoram.
+With an area of 686.25 square kilometers, CADC shares international boundaries with Bangladesh and Myanmar and has a population of 45,307 which roughly constitutes half of the total ethnic Chakma population in Mizoram.

 The CADC is headquartered at Kamalanagar and is headed by the Chief Executive Member (CEM) and Executive Members (EMs).
 The Council has a total of 24 Members of District Council (MDCs), out of which 20 are elected from the 20 MDC constituencies of the CADC area and the rest 4 are nominated by the Governor.

 The Deputy Chairman has taken over the powers and functions of the Chairman following the removal of the previous Chairman in a no-confidence motion on 26/03/2021.